Lemoncode/rerender-vs-surgical-updates/01-react/02-filter/README.md

 # 02 Filter

-In this example we are going to add a `FancyFilter` component and see whats happend with the re-renders.
+In this example we are going to add a `FancyFilter` component and see whats happened with the re-renders.

 We will take a startup point sample _01-memo_.